blissartt/android-debloat-scripts/README.md

 Me too.

 These scripts are made to debloat your smartphone using the Android Debug Bridge(ADB for short) to remove unwanted packages or privacy invasive bloatware.
-For now only 2 scripts templates are available, the Android 8 and the Android 10 one.
+For now only 2 scripts templates are available, the Android 8 and the Android 10 ones.
 Still, many packages have the same name even in different devices or Android version.

-#### DISCLAIMER: I am not resposible for anything happening to your device, these scripts are given "as is" without any warranty.
+### DISCLAIMER: I am not resposible for anything happening to your device, these scripts are given "as is" without any warranty.
 If you have any problems with the scripts you can post an issue.
 =====================

 ## Preparation